 |Agents no longer represent Orita Sinclair||Contract ended on|

 What is the Standard Student Contract?

-Orita Sinclair School of Design, New Media & the Arts signs a student contract (following the standard CPE student contract) with every student during admission.
+Orita Sinclair School of Design & Music signs a student contract (following the standard CPE student contract) with every student during admission.
 The student contract indicates the detailed breakdown of total fees payable by the student together with the payment schedule, as well as other conditions and agreements that relate to the programme of study.